aquasecurity/tracee/docs/docs/flags/events.1.md

 ## FILTERS

-- Event or set name: Select specific events using 'event-name1,event-name2...' or predefined event sets using 'event_set_name1,event_set_name2...'.
+- Event name: Select specific events using 'event-name1,event-name2...'.
 To exclude events, prepend the event name with a dash '-': '-event-name'.

+- Tag selection: Select events by tag (set) using 'tag=tag1,tag2...'.
+Multiple tags are combined with OR logic.
+Common tags include: syscalls, fs, network, proc, default.

 - Detector selection by threat properties: Select detectors based on their threat metadata using 'threat.property=value'.
 See THREAT-BASED DETECTOR SELECTION section below.